Tjielke/deep_learning_music_project/README.md

 ```
 Then run on Main/main_SMOTE.py to replicate our results.
 Although since our results are not good, feel free to try other hyperparameters as well.

-In the Main folder exists our project with data exploration, pre-processing files.
+In the Main folder exists our project with data exploration, pre-processing files and source code.

 In the unused_code folder, exists unused code and an early project that is fully functional and is about instrument identification but was discontinued.
 It was about the original dataset on Kaggle: https://www.kaggle.com/datasets/imsparsh/musicnet-dataset?resource=download
 You can find it in unused_code/Pytorch/Main.ipynb and run the file with configuration of the data as well.
 If you want to run it, you need to add a data directory inside the unused_code/Pytorch named Data, add the data from the kaggle dataset inside the directory and then run the jupyter notebook Main.ipynb.